soma-org/.github/profile/README.md

 ## Contributing

-If you are interested in contributing please read the guide [here](https://docs.soma.org/reference/contributing/)
+Read the contributing guide [here](https://docs.soma.org/reference/contributing/)

 ## Research Grants

-A "request for research" will be released shortly.
-If you believe you can contribute meaningfully, send a copy of your CV and relevant publications to research@soma.org.
+If you believe you can contribute meaningful academic research, send a copy of your CV and relevant publications to research@soma.org.

 ## Employment